ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 ```

 The `try` statement works as follows.

 - First, the `try` clause (the statement(s) between the `try` and `except` keywords) is executed.
 - If no exception occurs, the `except` clause is skipped and execution of the `try` statement is finished.
-- If an exception occurs during execution of the `try` clause, the rest of the clause is skipped.
+- If an exception occurs during the execution of the `try` clause, the rest of the clause is skipped.
 Then if its type matches the exception named after the except keyword, the `except` clause is executed, and then execution continues after the `try` statement.
-- If an exception occurs which does not match the exception named in the `except` clause, it is passed on to outer `try` statements; if no handler is found, it is an unhandled exception and execution stops with a message.
+- If an exception occurs that does not match the exception named in the `except` clause, it is passed on to outer `try` statements; if no handler is found, it is an unhandled exception and execution stops with a message.

 Let's simulate division by zero exception.